 - B't X: The main B't (Mini Mechas resembling animals) is X, who's based on a kirin and looks like a white horse with wings.
 He is also part of a B't ensemble based on The Four Gods (with the kirin replacing the white tiger).

-- Digimon Savers: Kudamon (which resembles a weasel) at Ultimate level becomes Qilinmon, a Digimon which, as its name implies, is derived from a kirin.
+- Digimon Data Squad: Kudamon (which resembles a weasel) at Ultimate level becomes Qilinmon, a Digimon which, as its name implies, is derived from a kirin.
 It looks like a classical, one-horned kirin with wings decked out in armor.
 It's also classified a Holy Beast Digimon and detests fighting, although it punishes senseless killings without mercy.

 - Yu-Gi-Oh! has several notable cards based on the Kirin, namely Cyber Kirin, Majispecter Unicorn — Kirin and Brotherhood of the Fire Fist — Kirin.